kaust-rccl/Dist-DL-training/deepspeed/README.md

 ## DeepSpeed Configuration File:

-The DeepSpeed config file [ds_config.json](experiments/deepspeed-single-gpu/ds_config.json) is the central interface through which you control how DeepSpeed integrates with your training pipeline.
+The DeepSpeed config file is the central interface through which you control how DeepSpeed integrates with your training pipeline.
 It acts like a blueprint that tells DeepSpeed how to optimize and manage.

+A basic example of ds_config.json is available [here](ds_configs/zero0.json) for reference.

 ### Parameter Descriptions

+Below are the key settings used throughout this workshop.
+These form the foundation for later ZeRO configurations:

 | **Key**                         | **Value**      | **Description**                                                                                 |
 |---------------------------------|----------------|-------------------------------------------------------------------------------------------------|